BardicDefense/purple-hack/spells.md

 #### Improved Invisibility

-_Illusion (R: Short, D: Concentration—1 hour)_
-One creature or object of up to one size level larger than the caster vanishes from sight.
-An invisible creature can see itself.
-Any light source carried is still visible, and dropped personal items become visible.
-The spell ends if the subject attacks, though surprise is very likely.
-Attacks against invisible targets apply a –4 penalty.
+_Illusion (R: Touch, D: 1 turn, +1 per name level)_ This spell renders the subject invisible, but they are able to attack or cast their own spells without automatically nullifying the spell.
+The invisible creature can attacked with the usual –4 penalty applied to invisible targets, but in addition its saves are one difficulty level lower.

 #### Know Weakness